hajnalmt/hajnalmt-blog/_posts/2022-03-30-laravel-sail-setup-intricacies.md

 ### Editing the compose file too

 Despite solving this issue, the problem still came up when I tried the <code>{% raw %}sail up{% endraw %}</code> command.
-At first I tried to edit my wsl2 dns configuration (which is the main reason this whole laravel setup just doesn't work at a glance).
-After several try, I just gave up.
+My first attempt was to edit my wsl2 dns configuration (which is the main reason this whole laravel setup just doesn't work at a glance), but after several try, I just gave up.
 I have tried every method, the [internet suggested](https://superuser.com/questions/1533291/how-do-i-change-the-dns-settings-for-wsl2).
-I even crashed wsl with one of my attempt, but the main problem that the dns configuration gets generated on every new restart, so either your configuration will be lost after restarting the terminal, or there is a possibility, that you will mess up your dns configuration, which is not fun.
+I even crashed wsl with one of my attempts, but I couldn't overcome the issue that the dns configuration gets generated on every new restart, so either your configuration will be lost after restarting the terminal, or there is a possibility, that you will mess up your wsl2 dns configuration, which is not fun.

 The permanent solution is just to edit your docker-compose.yml file to use the google dns.